hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/authorizer.md

 > **Note:** In case of RSA and ECDSA JWT types only provide the public key in PEM encoded string format.
 You can get the JWT type and key from the authorizer dashboard under env variables section.

-Check the [hasura docs](https://hasura.io/docs/latest/graphql/core/auth/authentication/jwt/) for more information.
+Check the [Hasura Docs](https://hasura.io/docs/latest/graphql/core/auth/authentication/jwt/) for more information.

 ## Step 6: Configure JWT token Authorization Script